Apprehended Violence Orders

 These forms are available on the Law Access NSW website and are to be filed against you by the PINOP.

 This date is known as a mention.
-This will usually be held in a local court in NSW.
-Here the Magistrate will want to know whether you are intending to defend the AVO or are prepared to consent to it.
+This will usually be held in a local court.
+Here the Magistrate will want to know whether you are intending to defend the AVO or are prepared to consent to the order.
 You should consider whether or not you will want to consent as there will be some negative ramifications that we mentioned above.
-If you consent you will have to abide to specific conditions and make sure you are not in breach of them.
+If you consent you will have to abide to specific conditions of the law and make sure you are not in breach of them.

 - You may consent without an admission of guilt